 Spanish police have returned to search the Airbnb where Jay Slater, a 19-year-old from Oswaldtwistle, Lancashire, UK, spent time in the early morning hours of June 17, with two older British men he had met on his vacation, before he went missing in Tenerife more than two weeks ago.

 Slater was seen at a bus stop at around 8:00 a.m., reportedly attempting to make his way back to his accommodation in Playa de las Americas, more than 22 miles away.
-He asked a cafe owner for information about the bus.
+He asked a local woman for information about the bus.
 Ofelia Medina Hernandez told the teenager that a bus was scheduled for 10 a.m.
 However, he decided to start walking, and she later saw him “walking quickly” as she drove by.

-That morning, Slater called his friend that he was staying with in Tenerife, Brad Hargreaves, sounding disoriented and asking for directions.
+That morning, Slater called his friend that he was traveling with in Tenerife, Brad Hargreaves, sounding disoriented and asking for directions.
 He mentioned he had missed the bus and was trying to find his way back with low phone battery and no water.
 Brad said the journey back was a 14-hour walk according to his phone’s location services.
 Brad suggested he take a 15-minute taxi.

 Hargreaves says he may have been one of the last people to speak with Slater before he vanished.
 During an emotional interview on ITV’s This Morning, Hargreaves shared details of their final phone call.
 He recalled hearing what sounded like Slater walking on rocky terrain, mentioning he needed to go down a certain road.
 The call ended abruptly when he said he had another incoming call and promised to phone back, but never did.
 Hargreaves spoke fondly of his friend, describing his enthusiasm for life.
 Crime reporter Isla Traquair conducted the interview with Hargreaves, who provided these potentially crucial details about Slater’s last known moments.